MariaPapadim/ICD.ABM.DigitalFutures22.Core/README.md

 3. Copy the all files in `Examples\Referenced Assemblies\`to your Grasshopper library.
 Make sure to unblock all .dll and .gha files.

 `C:\Users\%UserName%\%Appdata%\Grasshopper\Libraries`

+## Maria Test
+1. Making a change to the readme file